JongKI-PARK/OSTEPprac/CHAP15/README.md

     VA  9: 0x00000204 (decimal:  516) --> SEGMENTATION VIOLATION
   ```

-if all these virtual addresses to be valid, the value for the flag -l needs to be bigger than the maximum offset 929.
+If all these virtual addresses to be valid, the value for the flag -l needs to be bigger than the maximum offset 929.

 <br><br><br>